RodrigoDePool/scripts/README.md

 ### Clone
 This command aims to replace the traditional `git clone`.

--Given one argument it works exactly the same as git clone.
+- Given one argument it works exactly the same as git clone.
--Given two arguments ("usr\_of\_owner","repository_name") it calls `git clone https://github.com/usr_of_owner/repository_name.git`
+- Given two arguments ("usr\_of\_owner","repository_name") it calls `git clone https://github.com/usr_of_owner/repository_name.git`